AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 If you want to limit the rule application area to certain domains, just enter them separated with commas.
 For example: `example.org,example.com##selector`.

-> Please note that this rule will be also applied to all subdomains of `example.org` and `example.com`.
+> This rule will be also applied to all subdomains of `example.org` and `example.com`.

 If you want the rule not to be applied to certain domains, start a domain name with `~` sign.
 For example:
 `~example.org##selector`.